-A cross platform game engine written entirely in Python.
+A Godot-style game engine in pure Python.

-from simvx.core import *
+from simvx.core import Node2D, Property, Vec2

 from simvx.graphics import App